F-sharp minor: Music in F-sharp minor

-Very few symphonies are written in this key, Haydn's Farewell Symphony being one famous example.
-George Frederick Bristow and Dora Pejačević also wrote symphonies in this key.
+Very few symphonies are written in this key, Haydn's "Farewell Symphony" being one famous example.
+George Frederick Bristow and Dora Pejačević wrote symphonies in this key.

-The few concerti written in this key are usually written for the composer himself to play, including Rachmaninoff's Piano Concerto No. 1, Scriabin's Piano Concerto, Wieniawski's Violin Concerto No. 1, Vieuxtemps's Violin Concerto No. 2, and Koussevitzky's Double Bass Concerto.
+The few concertos written in this key are usually written for the composer himself to play, including Rachmaninoff's Piano Concerto No. 1, Scriabin's Piano Concerto, Wieniawski's Violin Concerto No. 1, Vieuxtemps's Violin Concerto No. 2, Bernhard Romberg's Cello Concerto Op.
+30 and Koussevitzky's Double Bass Concerto.

-In addition to the Farewell Symphony, Haydn's Piano Trio No. 40 (Hob.
-XV:26) and String Quartet Op.
-50, No. 4 are in F-sharp minor.
+In addition to the "Farewell Symphony", Haydn's Piano Trio No. 40 (Hob.
+XV:26) and the fourth quartet from the 'Prussian' Quartets are in F-sharp minor.